hajlaouiyakin/idw_and_vae_for_rock_mass_domaining/README.md

-# VAE and Deep Spatial Interpolation for Rock Mass Domaining
+# VAE and  Spatial Interpolation for Rock Mass Domaining

 This repository contains code for a research project focused on rock mass domaining using Variational Autoencoders (VAE) and a neural-compatible spatial interpolation method.
 The goal is to generate spatially contiguous domains with consistent rock hardness from Measurements While Drilling (MWD) data.